al91liwo/pytorch-rl-lab/Readme.md

 Getting Started
 ---------------
-To install the package, execute
+This package is compatible with Python 3.6.5.
+To install the it, execute

-    pip install -e .
+    pip3 install -e .

-To confirm that the setup was successful, launch a Python console and run
+To confirm that the setup was successful, launch a Python3 console and run

     import gym
     import quanser_robots